adxsoft/logseq-query-builder-plugin/README.md

 <p align="right">(<a href="#simple-commands">back to Simple Commands</a>)</p>

 ### blocks
 Blocks are the basic unit of information in Logseq.
-Blocks can contain text,tags, properties, links to other pages or blocks.
+- Blocks can contain text, tags, properties, links to other pages or blocks.
-Each block has a content property and you can choose blocks using their content or wildcards patterns of their content.
+- Each block has a content property and you can choose blocks using their content or wildcards patterns of their content.
 ```
 title: select all blocks
 - blocks